mdalii69/Ai-Agent/README.md

 # Ai-Agent
-This is a AI Agent which extracts articles and blogs and then scrape relevant details in a file
+AI Agents which scrape relevant details from a file, transcripts and draft mails based on these details.